-Both threshold selection methods could detect transitions between dynamical regimes (periodic-chaos or chaosperiodic).
-Transitivity gives large values for the chaotic 290 regime and small values for periodic.
-In the betweenness centrality case, it is contrary to transitivity, large values for

-- periodic and small values for the chaotic regimes.
-Although the constant threshold selection detects the periodic windows (chaos-period transitions) more sharply than the adap-295 tive threshold case, the transitivity and betweenness central- - ity for the constant threshold selection case (in the constant threshold case, as general, the threshold arbitrarily chosen by RR = 5%), T{constant} and BC{constant} , cannot distinguish between different periodic dynamics, i.e., cannot detect certain bifurcation points such as for period doublings, e.g., - at $a \approx 3.544, 3.564, 3.84$.
-Contrary, in the adaptively chosen threshold case, $T{adaptive}$ and $BC{adaptive}$ are sensitive to these bifurcations (Figs. 2, 3).
-Thus, using the adaptive threshold allows also the detection of period-period transitions (i.e., the study of bifurcation points where the maximal Lyapunov ex-
+- 15 the chaotic regime and small values for periodic.
+In the betweenness centrality case, it is contrary to transitivity, large values for periodic and small values for the chaotic regimes.
+The transitivity and betweenness centrality for the constant threshold selection case, T{constant} and BC{constant}, cannot distinguish between different periodic dynamics, i.e. cannot detect certain bifurcation points such as for period doublings, e.g. at $a \approx 3.544, 3.564, 3.84$.
+Contrary, in the adaptively chosen threshold case, T{adaptive} and BC{adaptive} are sensitive to these bifurcations (Figs. 2 and 3).
+Thus, the adaptive thresh - old case allows also the detection of period-period transitions.